-Most schools are equipped with technology and digital devices, including internet connectivity and computers or tablets for students.
-Many students also have access to internet and smartphones at home.
-However, less than half of the students have access to laptop, desktop, or tablet at home.
-This highlights the need to strengthen the availability of technology both in schools and at home to ensure more equitable access to learning materials.
+Many schools have access to technology and digital devices, including internet connectivity and computers or tablets for students.
+Almost half of the students also have access to internet at home.
+More than half of the students have access to smartphones at home.
+However, only some of the students have access to laptop, desktop, or tablet at home.
+In order to ensure more equitable access to the learning materials, there is a strong need of digital learning resources for support inside as well as outside the school.